Remarkable Man-Made Underwater Structures Could Rewrite History Of Wisconsin

 Over the years, due to climate changes, it was occasionally possible to catch a brief glimpse of the lake's bottom.
 The first known discovery occurred in the early 1900s when Claude and Lee Wilson announced that their oar struck the apex of a pyramid about six feet below the lake's surface.

 Several attempts were made to locate the unknown structure, but they all failed.
-Newspapers ignored the discovery and the Milwaukee Herald even referred to it as mass hysteria.
+Newspapers ignored the discovery, and the Milwaukee Herald even called it mass hysteria.

 The divers were asked to investigate the underwater ruins, but their results could not offer anything that would shed more light on the mysterious submerged structures.